 PART 6 ELECTRICAL EQUIPMENT AND CONTROL SYSTEMS

 CHAPTER 1 ELECTRICAL EQUIPMENT

-- 1. Requirements for electrical equipment not specified in this chapter are, in principle, to be in accordance with Rules for the classification of Steel Ships. - 2.
-In case of high speed craft engaged on international voyages, the HSC code is to be applied.
+1. Requirements for electrical equipment not specified in this Rules are, in principle, to be in accordance with Pt 6, Ch 1 of the Rules for Classification of Steel Ships.